Mutantinc/MP2---The-Dioxin-Menace/README.md

 # MP2---The-Dioxin-Menace
-The sources of the demo Mutant inc. presented on 2000-08-27 at the LTP4 party in Paris, France
+The sources of the OpenGL rework of the demo Mutant inc. presented on 2000-08-27 at the LTP4 party in Paris, France

 --------------------------------------------------------------------------